Waldorf, Maryland: Economy

 Waldorf is predominantly a bedroom community for many residents who commute to work at other points in the Washington metropolitan area.
 Commuters work primarily in federal, professional services, and healthcare industries.
 Waldorf's local jobs are primarily in the service and sales industry, with healthcare and construction industries having a strong presence as well.
-St. Charles Towne Center, a two-story shopping mall, opened in 1988.
+St. Charles Towne Center, a two-story shopping mall, opened in 1990.

 U.S. Route 301, the main highway through the city, boasts the "Waldorf Motor Mile," with car dealerships located primarily along the northbound side.
 In 2005, Waldorf opened its third public high school (North Point High School), which has advanced science/technology programs; the Capital Clubhouse 24-hour indoor sports complex and ice rink also opened that year.
-A fourth public high school opened in 2014 called St. Charles High School.

-An office park with mid-rise office buildings was started; the Residence Inn opened there in 2010, and another new hotel opened across the road.
-In October 2017, Krispy Kreme opened a location in Waldorf.

 Arts and culture

 Two branches of the Charles County Public Library are located in Waldorf: the P.D.
 Brown Memorial Branch, and the Waldorf West Branch.

 The Piscataway Indian Nation operates a museum, a community center, and the Maryland Indian Cultural Center in Waldorf.